 You get the idea!
 Try to be as random as you possibly can.

 This can be called you CORE PASSWORD.
 Keep this written down somewhere safe should you ever forget it.

-When you come to create a password for something, simply start with your Core Password and then chose letters that relate to what the password is for, and add these to the end of the Core Password.
+When you come to create a password for something, simply start with your Core Password and then chose letters that relate to what the password is for, and add these to the Core Password.

-Now, the beauty of this method is that once you have remembered this one Core Password, you can simply add on a couple of digits for each password you need, creating different and unique passwords for everything you need that is still easy to remember.
+Now, the beauty of this method is that once you have remembered this one Core Password, you can simply add a couple of characters for each password you need, creating different and unique passwords for everything you need that is still easy to remember.